TooTallNate/proxy-agents/README.md

 HTTP or HTTPS proxy server, and can be used with the built-in `https` module.

-Specifically, this `Agent` implementation connects to an intermediary "proxy" server and issues the CONNECT HTTP method, which tells the proxy to open a direct TCP connection to the endpoint server.
+Specifically, this `Agent` implementation connects to an intermediary "proxy" server and issues the [CONNECT HTTP method][CONNECT], which tells the proxy to open a direct TCP connection to the destination server.

 Since this agent implements the CONNECT HTTP method, it also works with other protocols that use this method when connecting over proxies (i.e. WebSockets).